 - Price volatility in traditional markets.
 Price swings in fossil fuel markets can translate into millions of dollars of additional energy costs for large companies, and, because of their fluctuating volatility, these are increases that are not always predictable, making it difficult for companies to accurately budget and plan for electricity expenses.
 Sourcing electricity from wind or solar via a PPA provides buyers with stability that supports both the setting and achieving of budgetary goals.

 - Broad-based support—and pressure—for companies to set and achieve emission reduction targets.
 Thanks to the efforts of organizations ranging from CDP to Greenpeace, American corporations are under a tremendous amount of pressure to report on and reduce their carbon footprint.
-Last year, hundreds of companies made public commitments—ranging from joining the RE100 to signing the White House’s American Business Act on Climate Pledge—to reduce carbon emissions, act on climate change, or secure renewable energy.
+Hundreds of companies have made public commitments—ranging from joining the RE100 to signing the White House’s American Business Act on Climate Pledge—to reduce carbon emissions, act on climate change, or secure renewable energy.
 In order to fulfill those goals, corporate energy buyers are looking for solutions, like PPAs, that allow them to purchase large volumes of renewables over long periods of time.

 While C&I buyers are hungry for the renewable energy opportunity, they also face hurdles to acquisition that are atypical in a utility environment.
 Unlike banks and utilities, who are themselves the source of credit, C&I buyers must establish their creditworthiness if they are to be considered a serious off-taker.
 There is also a need for organizations to engage multi-departmental stakeholders ranging from the treasury to accounting to the legal department; in some cases, deals can fall through because of one individual’s objection.

 C&I buyers are generally unfamiliar with the risk profile presented in a long-term PPA, as power purchasing is typically done on the spot market or in 1-to-3 year strips.
-Getting them comfortable with things like forward market price projections or the basis risk between the wind farm and their load can be a big lift.
+Getting comfortable with things like forward market price projections or the basis risk between the wind farm and their load can be a big lift.
 Deals can take a long time to coalesce because of the need for organizations to complete thorough due diligence.

 While all these barriers can be overcome, for developers, working directly with a corporate energy buyer or institutional off-taker represents a new challenge.
 Education becomes a key component of the transaction; identifying and eliminating risks is paramount.
 C&I customers want to know if the project they are seeing is really the best project in the market and if the terms they are being presented are fair.
-Decision-making cycles for a new transaction of this type and a Fortune 500 company can be quite long, as there are many departments involved and the ultimate signatories are nearly always executive-level.
+Decision-making cycles for a new transaction of this type within a Fortune 500 company can be quite long, as there are many departments involved and the ultimate signatories are nearly always executive-level.